Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 Start in [closed] position.
 On 1 do a tap with your left foot and on 2 step forward with your left foot such that it points at 10 o'clock.
 Notice how it was 2 beats but only one weight change.
+On 3&4 there should be a push and a pull.
 On 3&4 do a triple step forward while making your body and left foot point at 9 o'clock so that you end in a [starter] position.

 #### Left triple forward triple